tajpuriya27/php_understanding/Readme.md

 - **echo Statement**
   returns: no return value
-  parameter: Anything that you want to display in screen
+  parameters: Anything that you want to display in screen

   - can take multiple parameters
   - can be used with or without parentheses: `echo` or `echo()`
-  - Same as print but marginally faster.
+  - Same as `print` but marginally faster.

 - **var_dump()**
   returns: data type and the value of variable
   parameter: variable

+- **print statement**
+  returns: 1
+  parameter: Single parameter to display in screen
+  - can be used with or without parentheses: `print` or `print()`
+  - same as `echo` but slower